wavefrontHQ/docs/pages/doc/metric_types.md

 </tr>
 <tr>
 <td>Delta counter</td>
 <td>Useful for monitoring bursty traffic in a Function-as-a-Service (serverless) environment.
 We use delta counters for some of the metrics in the AWS Lambda integration.
 You can send delta counters to the proxy or the service using Python, Go, or Node.js.
-See [Delta counters](delta_counters.html) and the [AWS Lambda integration](integrations_aws_lambda).</td>
+See the <a href="integrations_aws_lambda.html">AWS Lambda integration</a> and the <a href="delta_counters.html">delta counters page</a>.</td>
 </tr>
 <tr>
 <td>Histogram</td>
 <td>Histograms support computing, storing, and using distributions of metrics.
 Useful for very high frequency data.
-See the [discussion of histograms](proxies_histogram.html) </td>
+See the <a href="proxies_histogram.html">discussion of histograms</a>. </td>
 </tr>
 </tbody>
 </table>